OpenTechFund/bypass-otf_proxy/README.md

 To get a list of one domain and it's mirrors (and test each) use:
 `python automation.py --domain=domain.com`

+(Note: This also works with URLs.
+If the URL has a '&', use quotes in this request - e.g. --domain='http://www.youtube.com/watch?v=xxxxxxxxxxxx&list=WL')

 ## Testing:

 `python automation.py --testing`